Jacqueline C. Charlesworth

 Licensed in: California, New York.
 Additional admissions: U.S. Supreme Court; District of Columbia, Second, Fourth and Ninth Circuits; Central District of California; District of Colorado; Middle District of Florida; Southern and Eastern Districts of New York.

-Licensed in: California.
-Additional admissions: U.S. Supreme Court; Central District of California.
+Licensed in: California, Minnesota.
+Additional admissions: Fifth and Ninth Circuits; Central District of California; Southern District of California.

 Attorney advertising.
 Prior results do not guarantee a similar outcome.
 Communication